 “What I do is sort of like dynamic meditation.
 I confront the useless beliefs and ideas you cling to, in a way that you’ll react.
 After you’ve gotten all your pent-up emotions out, then you’re more open to what I have to say.“

 I was on the receiving end of this a few weeks ago when my partner Sol and I were in a discussion.
 It made me reflect on something interesting: the more emotion and psychological tension we build up inside, the less open and receptive we are of the people around us, and the life we have in general.

-How many times have you gone into a situation with an outlook already coloured darkly with a negative perspective?
+How many times have you gone into a situation with an outlook already colored darkly with a negative perspective?
 Every single thing you see, feel and experience is suddenly a whole lot different than what you experienced before.
-Our perception of life is extremely important, and is directly influenced by the level of pent up emotions we carry inside ourselves.
+Our perception of life is extremely important and is directly influenced by the level of pent-up emotions we carry inside ourselves.

 Our perception determines how many friends we have, what jobs we choose and stay in, how thankful we are of the people in our lives, who we partner with, and how big our general levels of happiness are.

 The Best Form of Catharsis